No Match Found

 During the pandemic, working online has become the new normal faster than we all expected.
 Digital strategies organisations had mapped out for the coming years had to be realised in a short period of time.
 This new situation required a whole new set of skills from everyone in every organisation.
 But with more and more COVID-19 restrictions being lifted due to the increasing numbers of vaccinations, it’s now time to start thinking about work post-COVID.

 As PwC, we are currently supporting ABN AMRO in their journey towards Hybrid Working.
 This has provided valuable learnings not only for the bank, but also for us.
 How will we work together?
 How will we divide our time between home and office?
 What skills and technology do we need?
-In this blog, PwC experts Debby Jannink, Vanessa van de Wiel, and Roger Metelerkamp explain how to successfully realise the benefits of hybrid working, with a primary focus on knowledge workers.
+In this blog, PwC experts Debby Jannink and Vanessa van de Wiel explain how to successfully realise the benefits of hybrid working, with a primary focus on knowledge workers.
 They also discuss how to overcome the challenges of hybrid working.
 At the end of the blog, Annemarie Matze-Mennes, ABN AMRO Program Lead Hybrid Working, shares some of her thoughts on the course of this transition.

 The shift towards hybrid working is an opportunity to rethink the workplace and the organisational culture: better work-life balance, less commute stress, better carbon footprint, location independence.
 Next to that, it seems that if teams will not offer the option of hybrid working in the future, this might lead to less employee engagement, lower well-being, and more outflow of team members.